Kang and Kodos: Other appearances

 Kang and Kodos have appeared in several different The Simpsons video games.
 The duo appear in The Simpsons: Road Rage ending, and Kang appears as the final boss character in The Simpsons Wrestling game.

 Kang and Kodos appear in cutscenes as the main villains in 2003's The Simpsons: Hit & Run.
 In an attempt to collect new material for their failing reality TV show Foolish Earthlings, Kang and Kodos plan to drug Springfield with a mind-control serum distributed through their "New and Improved Buzz Cola" product.
 After drinking the cola, the brainwashed people performed stupid stunts under the watchful view of wasp-like surveillance cameras, all for the sake of better ratings.

 They also appeared as villains in The Simpsons Game along with an army of other Rigellians, but like Hit & Run, Kang and Kodos only appear in cutscenes.

 In The Simpsons: Tapped Out, Kang was a premium character for 2012 Halloween and Kodos followed in the 2013 Halloween event.

 In 2001, Kang and Kodos were made into separate action figures in the World of Springfield toy line.
 Along with their spaceship, Kang and Kodos were included with the "Treehouse of Horror II" set exclusive to Toys "R" Us.

-Kang and Kodos also have a brief cameo in The Simpsons Ride with only Kodos speaking due to Harry Shearer declining to reprise his voice roles for the ride supposedly due to scheduling and availability conflicts as the cast recordings were scheduled during the production break between seasons, where voice actors would have time off.
+Kang and Kodos also have a brief cameo in The Simpsons Ride, with only Kodos speaking due to Harry Shearer declining to reprise his voice roles for the ride supposedly due to scheduling and availability conflicts as the cast recordings were scheduled during the production break between seasons, where voice actors would have time off.

 In 2013, a separate ride called Kang & Kodos' Twirl 'n' Hurl was added in the vicinity of The Simpsons Ride in Universal Studios Florida park.

 In 2009, Kang and Kodos were also made into six-inch collectible vinyl art toys by Kidrobot x The Simpsons.
 Kang was sculpted salivating and included the book How to Cook for Forty Humans as an accessory.
 Kodos was the chase figure in the release, and the accessory included was a space gun.
 Both were released again by Kidrobot x The Simpsons for The Treehouse of Horrors three-inch Blind Box release, along with ten other characters from the Treehouse series, in September 2013.

-Reception

-Several of the "Treehouse of Horror" episodes featuring the duo have been well received.
-In 2006, James Earl Jones, voice of Serak the Preparer in "Treehouse of Horror", was named seventh on IGN's "Top 25 Simpsons Guest Appearances" list.
-Jones also appeared on AOL's list of their favorite 25 Simpsons guest stars.
-"Treehouse of Horror VII" is Simpsons creator Matt Groening's seventh-favorite episode.
-Groening's favorite line from the episode is from Kodos; "We have reached the limits of what rectal probing can teach us."
-In 2006, IGN.com published a list of the top ten Treehouse of Horror segments, and several segments that feature Kang and Kodos were placed, including "Hungry Are the Damned", "Citizen Kang" and "Starship Poopers".